xielm12/qmcchem/README.md

 * The number of simultaneous worker nodes can be variable during a calculation
 * Fully fault-tolerant (crashing nodes don't stop the running calculation)
-* QMC=Chem has been used in grid environments (EGI european grid) and in Cloud environments (rance Grilles) coupled to supercomputers
+* QMC=Chem has been used in grid environments (EGI european grid) and in Cloud environments (France Grilles) coupled to supercomputers

 Warnings:
 * QMC=Chem is under the GPLv2 license.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.
-* Pseudopotentials are about to change in EZFIO database.
+* Pseudopotentials are about to change in the EZFIO database.
 Current calculations will not be compatible with future versions